• Skip to primary navigation

 Notes

-• 1 pound of strawberry makes you one layer of fruit below the crisp topping.
-You can certainly double the amount of fruit filling, to get an even richer result.
-My husband prefers the one layer version.
-Me – who adores strawberries – I love the double filling version.
+One pound (0.45 kg) of strawberry adds one layer of fruit below the crisp topping.
+You can certainly double the amount of fruit filling to get an even richer result.
+My husband prefers the one-layer version.
+Me – who adores strawberries – I love the double-filling version.

 Nutrition